bguillotin182/jmeter-demo/README.md

 # How to set up Jmeter on Jenkins

-    Use Perforance plugin https://wiki.jenkins-ci.org/display/JENKINS/Performance+Plugin.
+Use the Perforance plugin https://wiki.jenkins-ci.org/display/JENKINS/Performance+Plugin.
 This will show a nice chart on Jenkins.